SebiTimeWaster/TV-Screen-for-MicroView/README.md

 # TV-Screen for MicroView

 ## Description
-This sketch shows **random data animation** (Snow animation) on the MicroView display so it looks like an old TV screen disconnected from the antenna.
+This sketch shows a "random data" animation on the MicroView display so it looks like an old TV screen disconnected from the antenna:
 ![TV-Screen for MicroView example](https://github.com/SebiTimeWaster/TV-Screen-for-MicroView/blob/master/TV_snow_example.jpg)

 ## Required Libraries